 5. Students leave the school better writers

-The school wants to make sure students are prepared to cope with increasing technology in the workplace and has implemented several classes to address multimedia, video editing, mobile apps and other skills.
-Students are required to take a class in photojournalism and another class in multimedia.
-Surveys of technological comfort show that those in senior school media courses are more comfortable with technology than first-year students, particularly in audio recording, photography, social media and Final Cut Pro/X/Premiere.
-The recent year saw a slight decline in their comfort level, which may be attributed to a combination of 2020-21 JOUR 105 students coming in with stronger technology skills and students being remote during the pandemic.
+The school wants to make sure students are prepared to cope with increasing technology in the workplace and has implemented several classes teaching technological skills including multimedia, video editing, and using mobile applications.
+Students have been required to take one class in photojournalism and another class in multimedia.
+Surveys of technological comfort show that those in senior school media courses are more comfortable with technology than first-year students, particularly in audio recording, photography, social media, and Final Cut Pro/X/Premiere.
+Academic year 2020-21 saw a slight decline in the average comfort with technology, which might be attributed to a combination of 2020-21 JOUR 105 students coming in with stronger technology skills and students being remote during the pandemic.
 More study would be necessary to establish the cause or causes of changes in technology comfort – particularly during the pandemic years.

 7. Employers satisfied with UA journalism interns

 The school initiated several steps to make sure students are well-prepared for the job market and gain the practical on-the-job experience they need.
 This included developing an “apprentice” class in 2007 with the local newspaper.
 The school hired an internship coordinator in 2007 to help prepare students for the workplace and has continued its successful internship program since that time.
-Intern supervisors rate the interns on a variety of measures, including their writing and initiative, and those ratings have continued to hold steady.
-The overall satisfaction of our students rebounded during the 20-21 academic year and it is the second-highest satisfaction score we have recorded.
+Intern supervisors rate the interns on a variety of measures, including their writing and initiative, and those ratings have continued to be higher than ratings achieved during the first year of the program which was academic year 2006-07.

 In 2006 the school implemented a minimum GPA of 2.5 to become a major, which was a little higher than the standard for remaining at the university (2.0) but still lower than the required GPA levels of some campus units.
-As a result, the average GPA of journalism majors has ranged from 3.01 to 3.25, about the same as students university-wide, and with a steady increase over the past three years.
+As a result, the average GPA of journalism majors has ranged from 3.01 to 3.25, about the same or higher than students GPAs university-wide, and with a steady increase from 2018 to 2021.

 Each semester students fill out an online survey rating for each of their classes and professors.
-Over the years the average score on these Teacher Course Evaluations for “teaching effectiveness” has generally been higher than the average college-wide scores.
+Over the years between 2003 and 2019, the average score on these Teacher Course Evaluations for “teaching effectiveness” was most frequently higher than the average college-wide scores.

 *The university switched from a faculty-oriented TCE (Teacher-Course Evaluation) to a course-focused SCS (Student Course Survey) in the 2019-20 academic year.
 The new survey does not include a rating for teaching effectiveness.
-We are instead using the question, “This course expanded my knowledge and skills in this subject matter,” as a substitute metric to ensure students are learning in our classes.
+For 2020 and 2021, we used the question, “This course expanded my knowledge and skills in this subject matter,” as a substitute metric to ensure students are learning in our classes.
 We will re-evaluate how best to measure the effectiveness of our teaching during the next academic year.
 Please note that survey data for 2022 is not yet available.